SWENG-2021-G27/csv-to-json-har/README.md

 been written and tested.
 Some of the variables which can be set in the `config.json` are experimental or have not been implemented yet.

-Here is a sample config file:
+Here is a sample config file.
+Note: if the the Structure in the config file is Vertical, then the Joins field must be specified.
+If the Structure in the config file is ntu, then the JointsMap field must be specified.
 ```python
 {
     "Device": 3,                        # Defaults to 3 for other (not kinect) device